 Crockpot Fig Butter…Yum Yum!

-My friend at work has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags with me.
-Growing up in the north figs were not part of our yearly diet but since moving to the south we have fallen in love with their sweet juicy treat.
+A friend of mine has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags of ripe figs with me.
+Growing up in the North figs were not part of our yearly diet, but since moving to the South we have fallen in love with this sweet juicy treat.

-I had wanted to try fig preserves but decided on trying fig butter instead.
+I had wanted to try fig preserves, but decided on trying fig butter instead.
 Little did I know finding a fig butter recipe would be so difficult.
-After hours of searching and call to my mother, for some canning advice, I finally decided if I wanted to make fig butter I would have to create a recipe myself.
-I spent some time reading fruit butter recipes online and finally got tired of searching and shut my laptop and went to work.
+After hours of searching and a call to my mother, I finally decided if I wanted to make fig butter I would have to create a recipe myself.
+I spent some time reading fruit butter recipes and finally got tired of searching and shut my laptop and went to work.

-Both hubby and I are very happy with the results and my daughter even tried to sneak a jar in her pocket the other day after she tried it.
-Couldn’t get my grandson to try it but I remember as a kid I didn’t like apple butter so I can appreciate his apprehension.
-He will learn as he gets older his taste buds will change so at one point he will love fruit butters.
+I’m very happy with the results and my daughter even tried to sneak a jar in her pocket the other day after she tried it.
+Couldn’t get my grandson to try it, but I remember as a kid I didn’t like apple butter so I can appreciate his apprehension.
+He will learn, as he gets older, his taste buds will change, so at one point he will love fruit butters.

 Crockpot Fig Butter

-Fill hot jars with butter, put on my reusable canning lids and hot water bath them for 10 minutes.
+- Fill hot jars with butter, add lids (reusable canning lids) and hot water bath them for 10 minutes.

 The only problem with this recipe is it only made 4 – 8oz jelly jars and it will be long gone before winter even sets in.